PRIVATE & SMALL GROUP TOURS TO THE WORLD'S BEST DESTINATIONS

 Brooks Falls Bear Viewing Tours From King Salmon

 No matter how you get there, Brooks Falls is one of the best places to see bears in Alaska.
-If you want to experience the Alaskan Peninsula Bear in its natural habitat, don’t wait – book a Brooks Falls bear viewing tour today.
+The sight of magnificent grizzly bears catching salmon mid-air at Brooks Falls is truly a once-in-a-lifetime experience that captivates visitors from all over the world.
+If you want to experience the Alaskan Peninsula Bear in its natural habitat, don’t wait – book a Brooks Falls Bear Viewing tour today.